11 Genetic Disorders In Children: Symptoms And Treatment

 Huntington’s disease

 Huntington’s disease in children (juvenile Huntington’s disease) is a genetic disorder that causes brain cells to break down at certain places.
-This gives rise to emotional problems, intellectual disabilities, and uncontrolled movements of hands, feet, and face.
+This gives rise to emotional problems, uncontrolled movements of hands, feet, and face, and intellectual disability in children.

 Children usually inherit the gene mutation from their father, and sometimes, from their mothers.
 The disease is progressive, and children with juvenile Huntington’s disease do not survive for more than 10 to 15 years after the onset of symptoms (12).